simon-ritchie/apysc/docs_src/source/timer_start_and_stop.md

 # Timer class start and stop interfaces

-This page will explain the `Timer` class `start` and `stop` method interfaces.
+This page explains the interface of the Timer class `start` and `stop` methods.

 ## What interfaces are these?

-The `start` method interface will start a timer.
-Conversely, the `stop` method interface will stop a timer.
+The `start` method interface starts a timer.
+Conversely, the `stop` method interface stops a timer.

 ## Basic usage

 Each `start` and `stop` method has no arguments.
-The following example will start the time when you click the rectangle and stop when the timer count is reached 100.
+The following example starts the timer when you click the rectangle and stops when the count reaches 100.

 ```py
 # runnable